sandialabs/capp/README.md

-Note that by directly listing a SHA-1 commit in `package.cmake` files, CApp implements a submodule-like system that ensures that the SHA-1 commit hashes of the application repository are tied to the SHA-1 commit hashes of the package repositories.
+Note that by directly listing a SHA-1 commit in `package.cmake` files, CApp implements a submodule-like system that ensures that the SHA-1 commit hashes of the build repository are tied to the SHA-1 commit hashes of the package repositories.
-This means that it is enough to know the version of the application repository that was built in order to know the exact versions of all package repositories that were built.
+This means that it is enough to know the version of the build repository that was built in order to know the exact versions of all package repositories that were built.

 The `OPTIONS` list should be a list of command line arguments